 Aequus Provides General Update and Fiscal 2022 Financial Results

-/EIN News/ -- VANCOUVER, British Columbia, May 01, 2023 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. (TSX-V: AQS, OTCQB: AQSZF) (“Aequus” or the “Company”), a specialty pharmaceutical company focused on bringing healthcare solutions to Canadians through licensing and partnerships, today reports financial results for the year ended December 31, 2022 (“Fiscal 2022”) and associated Company developments.
+VANCOUVER, British Columbia, May 01, 2023 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. AQSAQSZF ("Aequus" or the "Company"), a specialty pharmaceutical company focused on bringing healthcare solutions to Canadians through licensing and partnerships, today reports financial results for the year ended December 31, 2022 ("Fiscal 2022") and associated Company developments.
 Unless otherwise noted, all figures are in Canadian currency.

 "We are excited to have begun a new chapter in our business built around ZIMED®.
 We hold a strong vision of how we want to grow into the future.
 The end of Fiscal 2022 concludes our promotional agreement with Sandoz and makes 2023 a pivotal year for Aequus as we focus on our own prescription product with a team that has extensive expertise in Ophthalmology.
 Years ago, we listened to the unmet need from Canadian Ophthalmologists and patients, and now we are thrilled to be providing an exceptional product to the community we serve," commented Mr. Janzen, CEO.
 "I continue to believe in the potential of Aequus and look forward to launching ZIMED® in the next 3 months."